 - Verne wrote the characters with a very positive and confident yet humble attitude that is inspiring and refreshing.

 - Arrr!
 There be pirates in this story!

 Verne is known for his science fiction writing and prediction of future uses for technology.
-There's a lot of science in this book but it's mostly stuff that would have been known in the 19th century.
+This book has a lot of science, but it's mostly stuff that would have been known in the 19th century.

 Beware of Spoilers!

 Don't read the Introduction by Caleb Carr before reading the story.
 It gives away the biggest mystery of the island.
 The bio of Jules Verne at the start of the book also gives it away and should be avoided until you've read the book.

 I don't know why the publishers opted to spoil the surprise for readers.
 The piece by Carr could have been moved to the end of the book, and they only need to strike one sentence from the Verne bio.
 They probably assumed everyone is familiar with the story, but that's a poor assumption to make.
 When the title of the book is The Mysterious Island, it's a bad idea to disclose the key piece of that mystery before the reader actually reads the story.